The North Star Metric: solving the strategy-execution gap

 • The North Star Metric provides a single, customer-focused measure that enables teams to move fast while staying aligned to strategic goals.

-• Effective North Star Metrics span the entire organization, focus on customer value rather than financials, and guide autonomous decision-making.
+• Effective North Star Metrics span the entire organization, focusing on customer value rather than financials, and guiding autonomous decision-making.

 • The TagMe framework empowers teams to define their own KPIs within clear boundaries, creating psychological ownership instead of top-down imposition.